Skip to content

 H -- No --> D;

-J --> K[Iterate through the variant and increment the threshold by the percentage of each variant.
+J --> K[Iterate through the variant and increment the threshold by the relative weight of each variant.
 Return the first variant where the bucket is smaller than the threshold.]

 As a reference, below is a simplified version of the actual implementation of this evaluator in Go.